- Advanced Canine Rehab Sept. 15-18, 2022 St. Catherines ON

 - Introduction to Canine Rehab June 18-20, 2022 Calgary AB

-- Introduction to Craniosacral Therapy - May 31, 2020 in Kemptville, ON
+- CANCELLED- Introduction to Craniosacral Therapy June 25, 2022 Kemptville, ON

 This course is open to physiotherapists with an interest in animals.
 This course is required prior to engaging in the Canine Rehab series of courses.
 Course content includes an introduction to dogs, anatomy, orthopaedic and neurologic conditions of the dog, gait patterns in the dog, occupation health considerations, common canine medications and nutraceuticals, as well as legal, political and practice issues.
 Available anytime.
 Course Flyer

 This three-day course provides the participant with a fundamental understanding of functional anatomy and palpation; canine behaviour as it relates in a therapeutic setting; and the ability to perform a rudimentary musculoskeletal and neurological assessment of a dog.
 Participants will be guided to use their existing problem-solving knowledge and understanding of basic physiotherapy principles and treatment techniques when confronted with canine-specific conditions and pathologies.
-Course Flyer
+Course: June 2022

 - Course work - Introduction to the Canine Patient, Introduction to Canine Rehab, Advanced Canine Rehabilitation for Physical Therapists

 - Examination - Upon completion of the course work above, candidates will be eligible to take the examination pertaining to those courses.

 - Case study - All candidates must submit a case study (an example will be provided) that follows a case from referral to discharge.